rexlManu/rexlManu/README.md

 🌱 I’m currently learning continuous deployment.

-👯 I’m looking to collaborate on Laravel projects.
+👯 I’m looking to collaborate on opensource projects.

 💬 Ask me about memes, anime or games.